Racing Safety

 -

-The CHRB’s Racing Injury Prevention research program is a collaborative effort with the University of California at Davis.
+- The CHRB’s Injury Prevention research program is a collaborative effort with the University of California at Davis.
 We are developing learning modules that explain how to identify and heal pre-existing injuries that often lead to catastrophic breakdowns.